rexc/aws_utilities/README.md

 * assume_role - reads your credentials file and spits out temp credentials for that profile that are valid for an hour, these can be exported to start a new shell, useful for ad-hoc work or when sdk/toolkits don't correctly assume roles.
+* subnets base and prefix - in networks.py, calculate how many subnets and what CIDRs are
 ### Example

 Sample credentials file